nodarios/java-web-externalized-session/readme.md

 ### description
-* example of how to externalize http session using redis
+* example of how to externalize http session using redis in java web app without spring

 ---